adhilmd/TopologyCustomAnalysis/metaFeatureAnalysis/readme.txt

 MetaFeature Analysis

 MetaORF or metaFeature to study the averaged enriched peak profile across all protein coding genes or specific set of features along with upstream and downstream profile.
-Python scriot is used for average profile calculation and Rscript is used for plotting.
+Python script is used for average profile calculation and Rscript is used for plotting.

 (Note: please use python3 to run this tool)